 The local government should carefully consider the role of the CEO.
 This includes the CEO’s legislated powers and functions and their role as the head of the administrative arm of the local government.
 In determining the selection criteria for the position of CEO, it will be important for a local government to consider the needs of the community and the specific skills and experience that will be required of the CEO in that particular local government.
 The competencies the council looks for in its CEO should reflect the council’s strategic community plan.

-Once the essential skills and experience which form the selection criteria for the position have been established, the local government must set out the selection criteria (essential and desirable) and the responsibilities of the position in a Job Description Form (JDF).
+Once the essential skills and experience for the position have been established, the local government must set out the selection criteria (essential and desirable) and the responsibilities of the position in a Job Description Form (JDF).
 If emphasis is placed on certain selection criteria, this should be highlighted in the JDF so that applicants are aware of this.
 For example, some level of project management experience will usually be an important criterion, but if the local government is undertaking a major development such as a new recreation centre, added emphasis may need to be given to this criterion.

 The JDF must be approved by an absolute majority of the council.